Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: Introduction

-As a consequence of Cohomology Development, some new examples of (families) of weighing matrices are constructed, along old ones.
+As a consequence of Cohomology Development, some new examples of (families) of weighing matrices are constructed, along with old ones.
 We show how Paley's Conference matrices can be constructed and understood from the viewpoint of our theory.
 The well-known family of Projective-Space weighing matrices is constructed as well.
-The interesting point is that the orthogonality of such matrices can be concluded from a theoretical principal (see Theorem \ref{orth}), without need for computations.
+The interesting point is that the orthogonality of such matrices can be concluded from a theoretical principle (see Theorem \ref{orth}), without need for computations.
 We derive the existence of the new families of Grassmannian and Flag-Varieties weighing matrices, which are quite complicated objects.
-Nevertheless, their orthogonality follows from the same theoretical argument.
+Nevertheless, their orthogonality follows from the same theoretical principle.
 Probably many more families can be constructed along these lines.
-To give a small example, we construct from theory, without computations, a symmetric weighing matrix, $W(15,9)$, with automorphism subgroup isomorphic to $A_6$.
+To give a small example, we construct from the theory, without computations, a symmetric weighing matrix, $W(15,9)$, with automorphism subgroup isomorphic to $A_6$.
 In all cases and proofs, the considerations we make are purely group-theoretical, with analysis of subgroups, homomorphisms and Cohomology classes.
 We do not need to construct the objects explicitly.
 However, explicit construction is possible, and an algorithm for constructing the matrices is given (Algorithm \ref{alg}).\\

-One further construction we define is the notion of \emph{Quasiproducts}.
+One further construction we define is the notion of \emph{quasiproducts}.
 They are a `twisted' version of the Kronecker product of matrices, and are defined under a certain group-theoretical situation.
 We show that in general, they are not equivalent to Kronecker products, nor even to R. Craigens's weaving products \cite{CR1995}.
 The measure of `twistedness' is a 2 - Cohomology class of an underlying group.
-As an example, we construct the family of \emph{Quasiprojective} weighing matrices.\\
+As an example, we construct the families of \emph{quasiprojective, quasigrassmannain} and \emph{quasiflag} weighing matrices.\\

 The organization of the paper is as follows: Section 2 deals with the basic notions of automorphism groups.
 We define the fundamental notions of irreducibility and orientability.
-Towards the end of the section we define Cohomology-Development, without referring to Cohomology.\\
+We will formulate the \emph{automorphism lifting problem} (ALP) and define Cohomology-Development, as a solution to the ALP, but without referring to cohomology.\\